Skip to main content

 Waxes

 You are familiar with ear wax and also the waxy surface of plants.
 Ear wax contains long-chain fatty acids (saturated and unsaturated) and alcohols derived from them.
-(They also contain isoprenoid derivatives like squalene and cholesterol).
-The waxy cuticle surface layers of plants contain very-long-chain fatty acids ( C20–C34) and their derivatives including alkanes, aldehydes, primary and secondary alcohols, ketones, and esters, (They also contain isoprenoid derivatives as well).
+(They also contain isoprenoid derivatives like squalene and cholesterol, discussed below).
+The waxy cuticle surface layers of plants contain very long-chain fatty acids ( C20–C34) and their derivatives, including alkanes, aldehydes, primary and secondary alcohols, ketones, and esters.
 We will consider waxes as very long-chain fatty acids and their derivatives, as shown in Figure \(\PageIndex{9}\).

-These molecules are extremely nonpolar and as such makes great barriers preventing water loss through leaves and water penetration into the ear.
-This group of molecules clearly shows that the properties (insolubility, high melting point) and function (hydrophobic barrier/protection) arises from structure (very long chain carbon molecules, few electronegative atoms, and lack of C=C double bonds).
+These molecules are extremely nonpolar and, as such, make great barriers preventing water loss through leaves and water penetration into the ear.
+This group of molecules clearly shows that the properties (insolubility, high melting point) and function (hydrophobic barrier/protection) arise from structure (very long chain carbon molecules, few electronegative atoms, and lack of C=C double bonds).

 Fatty Acid-Containing Lipids